The $\pi\gamma \to \pi\pi$ transition and the $\rho$ radiative decay width from lattice QCD: CONCLUSIONS

 We have presented a $(2+1)$-flavor lattice QCD calculation of the $\pi \gamma \to \pi\pi$ process, where the $\pi\pi$ system has $I=1$ and $J^{PC}=1^{--}$.
 The ensemble used has light-quark masses that correspond to a pion mass of approximately 320 MeV, while the strange-quark mass is approximately at its physical value.
 For the $\pi\pi$ system, we utilized the same moving frames and irreducible representations as in our previous study of $\pi\pi$ scattering \cite{Alexandrou:2017mpi}.
 We determined the transition amplitude $\ampV(q^2,s)$ with few-percent uncertainty in a broad kinematic region around the $\rho$ pole in invariant mass $s$ and around zero momentum transfer $q^2$, using model-independent parametrizations based on a series expansion in the variables $z$ and $\mathcal{S}$, defined in Eqs.~\eqref{eq:z} and \eqref{eq:calS}.
 The results obtained from several different truncations of the series are consistent with each other.
 We observe the expected enhancement of the amplitude associated with the $\rho$ resonance, but find that for large $\sqrt{s}$ the amplitude falls off slower than expected for purely resonant behavior.
 In our analysis, we compared two different Breit-Wigner parametrizations of the $\pi\pi$ scattering phase shift (with and without a Blatt-Weisskopf barrier factor).
 These parametrizations yield consistent results for $\ampV(q^2,s)$ in most of the kinematic range, but differ for large $\sqrt{s}$.

 By analytically continuing $\ampV(q^2,s)$ to the $\rho$ pole, we also determined the $\pi\gamma \to \rho$ resonant form factor and the $\rho$ photocoupling.
 All truncations of the series used for $\ampV(q^2,s)$, and both Breit-Wigner functions, lead to consistent results for the photocoupling, as can be seen in Fig.~\ref{fig:photocoupling}.
-Our final result for this coupling is $|G_{\rho\pi\gamma}| = 0.0802(32)(20)$, which is $1.6\sigma$ above the value extracted from the measured $\rho^\pm$ radiative decay width \cite{Patrignani:2016xqp} using Eq.~\eqref{eq:radwidth}, $|G_{\rho\pi\gamma}|_{\rm exp}=0.0719(37)$.
+Our final result for this coupling is $|G_{\rho\pi\gamma}| = 0.0802(32)(20)$, which is approximately $1.6$ times the value extracted from the measured $\rho^\pm$ radiative decay width \cite{Patrignani:2016xqp} using Eq.~\eqref{eq:radwidth}, $|G_{\rho\pi\gamma}|_{\rm exp}=0.0508 (26)$.
+A significant difference between the lattice result and the experimental value can be expected, given that we did not perform an extrapolation to zero lattice spacing and physical pion mass, and we did not estimate the resulting systematic errors.
 Most of the past lattice studies of this quantity \cite{Woloshyn:1986pk,Crisafulli:1991pn,Owen:2015fra,Shultz:2015pfa} were performed in the single-hadron approach, in which the coupling of the $\rho$ to the $\pi\pi$ system is not taken into account.
 The authors of Refs.~\cite{Briceno:2015dca,Briceno:2016kkp} used the multi-hadron approach at a pion mass of approximately 400 MeV and obtained a value of $|G_{\rho\pi\gamma}|$ around $0.12$, as can be seen in Fig.~12 of \cite{Briceno:2016kkp}.

 Future calculations at lower pion masses, larger volumes, and additional values of the lattice spacing are needed to extrapolate to the physical point.
 One aspect that also requires more attention is the residual contamination from higher excited states in the ratios used to determine the matrix elements from the correlation functions.
 Better control over this contamination can be achieved by using more than three source-sink separations and employing more advanced analysis methods \cite{Bulava:2011yz}.